Leopard 2: Fire control

 The standard fire control system found on the Leopard 2 is the German EMES 15 fire control system with a dual magnification stabilized primary sight.
 The primary sight has an integrated neodymium yttrium aluminium garnet Nd:YAG laser rangefinder and a 120 element mercury cadmium telluride, HgCdTe (also known as CMT) Zeiss thermographic camera, both of which are linked to the tank's fire control computer.
 A backup 8x auxiliary telescope FERO-Z18 is mounted coaxially for the gunner.

 The commander has an independent periscope, the Rheinmetall/Zeiss PERI R17 A2.
-This is a stabilized panoramic periscope sight designed for day/night observation and target identification.
+This is a stabilised panoramic periscope sight designed for day/night observation and target identification.
 It provides an all round view with a traverse of 360°.
 The thermal image from the commander's periscope is displayed on a monitor inside the tank.
 Initial production tanks were not equipped with a thermal sight, due to the sight not being ready, and instead temporarily substituted the PZB 200 low light TV system (LLLTV).

 The fire control suite is capable of providing up to three range values in four seconds.
 The range data is transmitted to the fire control computer and is used to calculate the firing solution.
 Because the laser rangefinder is integrated into the gunner's primary sight, the gunner is able to read the digital range measurement directly.
 The maximum range of the laser rangefinder is up to 10000 m with a measuring accuracy within 10 m at this range.
 The combined system allows the Leopard 2 to engage moving targets at ranges of up to 5000 m whilst itself being on the move over rough terrain.